 "Fractional share" is not just a fancy term that indicates something misleading.
 It is in fact, very straightforward.
 A fractional share is indeed a partial share of a company.
-This is great because when the company does well, that fractional share will experience the growth.
+This is great because when the company does well, that fractional share will experience the same growth as a full share.
 However, it will also experience the downside of every drop in stock price.

 Purchasing fractional shares through a brokerage account such as Robinhood is not the only way to obtain fractional shares.
 When a company has a reverse split of its stock, its investors often receive only fractional shares depending on their ownership.
 However, if this is the case while investing in Robinhood, you'll receive the cash equivalent of any fractional (non-whole) share amounts resulting from the split in lieu of shares.